testjamesman/telemetryhub/README.md

 │   ├── cloudformation.yml        # CloudFormation template for VPCs, TGW, EC2, RDS, etc.
 │   ├── deploy-infra.sh           # Shell script to automate the CloudFormation deployment.
 │   └── deploy-eks.sh             # Shell script to automate the EKS cluster creation.
+│   └── setup-database.sh         # Shell script to automate the RDS database configuration.
+│   └── update-iam-trust.sh       # Shell script to forcibly update the IAM trust policy for python-processor.
 │
 └── src/                        # Source code for the test applications.
     ├── csharp-producer/          # .NET application that runs on the Windows VM.